-A comprehensive, open-access resource providing the research community with information, tools and phenotyping algorithms for UK electronic health records data.
+A comprehensive, open-access resource led by the Denaxas Lab providing the research community with information, tools and phenotyping algorithms for UK electronic health records data.

 Rule-based phenotyping algorithms using four national structured UK EHR data sources: primary care (CPRD), hospitalizations (HES) and mortality (ONS).
 Phenoypes have been extensively validated by generating six layers of evidence: aetiological, prognostic, case-note review, genetic, cross-EHR and cross-country replication.